Mount Gambier Pioneers

-Mount Gambier Pioneers is a member club of NBL1 South based in Mount Gambier, South Australia.
-The club fields both a men's and women's team.
+Mount Gambier Pioneers is a NBL1 South club based in Mount Gambier, South Australia.
+The club fields a team in both the Men's and Women's NBL1 South.
 The club is a division of Basketball Mount Gambier, the major administrative basketball organisation in the state's south-east region.
 The Pioneers play their home games at Wulanda Recreation and Convention Centre.

 Club history

 Early years

-The Pioneers made their debut in the SEABL in 1988, but only made the playoffs in one out of their first nine seasons.
+The Pioneers made their debut in the South East Australian Basketball League (SEABL) in 1988, but only made the playoffs in one out of their first nine seasons.
 Under coach John Burns, the Pioneers finished the 1997 season as conference runners-up before missing the playoffs again in 1998.
 They finished as conference runners-up again in 2000.
 Burns led the Pioneers for 5½ seasons before taking up a teaching job in Indonesia just over halfway through the 2002 season; he was subsequently replaced by his assistant Sonya Knight.

-2003 Championship glory
+2003 championship

-With Sonya Knight at the helm in 2003, the Pioneers took out the SEABL South Conference Championship before going all the way and winning through to the ABA National Final, where they defeated the Ballarat Miners 127–113 to claim their first ever National Championship.
+With Sonya Knight at the helm in 2003, the Pioneers took out the SEABL South Conference championship before going all the way and winning through to the ABA National Final, where they defeated the Ballarat Miners 127–113 to claim their first ABA championship.
 The 2003 Pioneers squad included Jason Sedlock (co-captain), Damien Anderson (co-captain), Damien Smith, Jamie Holmes, Kurt Russell, Allen Cram, Ben Jones, Brad Wilson, Sam Fotu, Jason Joynes and Kingsley Clarke.
 Russell was named Under 23 South Conference Player-of-the-Year in 2003 as well as the MVP of the National Final; Holmes won the South Conference's Most Valuable Player award; and Holmes and Anderson were both named in the SEABL All-Star starting five.

 Era of dominance

 After eight straight seasons of missing the playoffs between 2005 and 2012, the Pioneers won four straight SEABL South Conference titles between 2013 and 2016, all under coach Richard Hill.
-They also won back-to-back SEABL National Championships in 2014 and 2015.
+They also won back-to-back SEABL championships in 2014 and 2015.
 In 2017, the Pioneers won their fifth straight SEABL conference title, this time winning the East Conference.
-They went on to clinch the SEABL National Championship, thus winning their third national title in four years.
+They went on to clinch the SEABL championship, thus winning their third national title in four years.